mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ## Editor Features

-Script editor has other noteworthy features.
+Script Editor has other noteworthy features.
 Here we highlight a few that are used more often:

 ### Search